The Micro, Small and Medium Enterprises Development Act, 2006

 ESTABLISHMENT OF ADVISORY COMMITTEE:

 The Central Government can, by notification, constitute an Advisory Committee.

 IS REGISTRATION OF MICRO, SMALL AND MEDIUM ENTERPRISES MANDATORY?

 Registration of the micro or small or medium enterprises is replaced with the filling of Memorandum.

 - The Registration of micro or small enterprises (both manufacturing and rendering of service) or medium enterprise engaged in providing or rendering of services is important but discretionary or optional.

-All classes of enterprises, whether Proprietorship, Hindu undivided family, Association of persons, Co-operative society, Partnership firm, Company or Undertaking, by whatever name called can apply for the registration and get qualified for the benefits provided under the Act.
+All classes of enterprises, whether Proprietorship, Hindu Undivided Family, Association of persons, Co-operative society, Partnership firm, Company or Undertaking, in whatever form, can apply for registration and get qualified for the benefits provided under the Act.

 Any person who intends to establish a micro, small or medium enterprise at his discretion may file the memorandum of micro, small or, as the case may be, of medium enterprise with such authority as may be specified by the State Government under sub-section(4) or the Central Government under sub-section (3) of the Act.